');

 About Hendron, KY

-Hendron is a small community in Kentucky with a population of 4,840 residents.
-The median household income is $64,777 per year, which is near the national average.
-The median age in Hendron is 44.6 years.
+Hendron is a small town located in Kentucky with a population of 4,840 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,777 per year, which is 14% below the national median of $75,149.
+The median age of 44.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Hendron Ranks in Kentucky